Skip to content

 Conclusion: Why the Eye Leads the Room

-3. Should art be centered on the wall or the eye line?
+Should artwork be centered on the wall or at eye level?

 Previous Post Next Post